57blocks/website-article/articles/Blockchain Encryption Technology/README.md

 ### 1. Zero-knowledge proof

-**Working Principle**: Zero-knowledge proof (ZKP) is a cryptographic protocol that allows a "prover" (the party trying to prove something) to convince a "verifier" (the party validating the proof) that a certain statement is true without revealing the identify or information about a user or transaction.
+**Working Principle**: Zero-knowledge proof (ZKP) is a cryptographic protocol that allows a "prover" (the party trying to prove something) to convince a "verifier" (the party validating the proof) that a certain statement is true without revealing the identity or information about a user or transaction.
 Sophisticated mathematical algorithms ensure the "verifier" can trust the proof's authenticity without requesting additional information.

 **Technologies Used**: zk-SNARKs, zk-STARKs, Bulletproofs.